Click here to listen to a reading of this blog:

-Hopefully Hilary Clinton’s notoriety will bring greater awareness to thyroid conditions and treatment options, including the ‘unconventional’ Natural Desiccated Thyroid.
+Hopefully, people in the public eye using this medication, such as Hilary Clinton, will bring greater awareness to thyroid conditions and treatment options, including the ‘unconventional’ Natural Desiccated Thyroid.
 After all, if such a medicine is good enough for the someone who could have been the president of the United States, isn’t it good enough for the rest of us?

 What do you think about this topic?
 Let me know in the comments section.